 Any bank account seizure is preceded by an effective court decision.
 A seizure is imposed up to the amount of the claim.
 In case your debt is greater than the balance on your account, the creditor can freeze it all.
 The different types of debts could be any kind of loans, judgments or liens from civil lawsuits, divorce settlements, child support, back taxes, among others.

 The basic rule when your bank account is frozen due to debt or judgment is to find out who the creditor is.
 The bank must give you a notice with information about the debt and who is the plaintiff in the civil action against you.
 In this case, it is advisable to seek legal assistance, thus drawing up an agreement with the creditor to reschedule the debt through instalments.

 We have written an extensive article on what to do if your credit card gets stolen and what are some best practices to keep your credit card safe in general.
-But in case your Payhawk card gets stolen, or you loose hold of it, you can freeze the card immediately from the app.
-You should contact your administrator and don’t hesitate to contact our customer support.
+But in case your Payhawk card gets lost or stolen, you can freeze the card immediately from the app.
+You should contact your administrator and don't hesitate to contact our customer support.

 Whether you have tens, hundreds, or thousands of employees, we’re making your business spend work for you, giving you control over spending at scale with a single solution.
 Say goodbye to tedious finance tasks, schedule a demo with us today.